Food hygiene ratings handed to seven South Kesteven establishments

 Advertisement

+• Rated 5: The Priory at 159 Dysart Road, Grantham, Lincolnshire; rated on August 2

-• Rated 4: The Royal Oak at The Royal Oak Inn, 27 High Street, Swayfield, Lincolnshire; rated on July 6
+• Rated 5: Frankies Bourne Ltd at 6 South Street, Bourne, Lincolnshire; rated on May 30

 Takeaways

-• Rated 5: Sourdough Pizza at 3 Welby Street, Grantham; rated on July 20
+• Rated 5: Pancha Time at 10 Welby Street, Grantham, Lincolnshire; rated on July 13

-• Rated 3: UK1 Pizza & Kebabs at 9 Abbey Road, Bourne, Lincolnshire; rated on March 20

-• Rated 2: Chilli Hut / Delightful Desserts at 66 North Street, Stamford, Lincolnshire; rated on July 5